seL4/microkit/docs/manual.md

 Microkit does not provides timers, nor any *sleep* API.
 After initialisation, activity in the system is initiated by an interrupt causing a `notified` entry point to be invoked.
 That notified function may in turn notify or call other protection domains that cause other system activity, but eventually all activity indirectly initiated from that interrupt will complete, at which point the system is inactive again until another interrupt occurs.

+## Faults {#faults}

+Faults such as an invalid memory access or illegal instruction are delivered to the seL4 kernel which then forwards them to a designated 'fault handler'.
+By default, all faults caused by protection domains go to the Monitor which simply prints out details about the fault in a debug configuration.

+When a protection domain is a child of another protection domain, the designated fault handler for the child is the parent protection domain.

+This means that whenever a fault is caused by a child PD, it will be delivered to the parent PD instead of the monitor via the
+`fault` entry point.
+It is then up to the parent to decide how the fault is handled.
+The label of the given `msginfo` can be used to determine what kind of fault occurred.
+You can find more information about decoding the fault in the 'Faults' section of the seL4 manual.

 # SDK {#sdk}